 If your item is returned, you still get paid.
 Tradesy handles returns for you.

 VarageSale is an online yard sale.
-To sell your clothing you need to enter your location online, connect your Facebook account to get verified, and your ready to make some money.
+To sell your clothing, you need to enter your location online, connect your Facebook account to get verified, and you are ready to make some money.

 4. Crossroads Trading

 Crossroads Trading allows you to take your clothing to one of their physical locations or mail it to them.
-Your clothing must be in excellent condition and in season to sell it.
+Your clothing must be in excellent condition and in the season to sell it.
 You can receive cash for your items or credit to purchase clothing from Crossroads.

 Sell your second-hand clothing, toys, and games at Swap.com.
 You need to request an inbound box and fill it with the items you want to sell.
 Swap determines which items are eligible for sale and sets the price.
 Once your item sells, you receive money for your merchandise.

 All you need to do to get started selling on Vinted is create a profile.
 You can create a free listing by snapping a photo, writing a brief description, and selecting a sales price.

-When your items sells, you mail it to the buyer, and you receive your money shortly after they receive the merchandise.
-Another great feature about this site is that you can ask people to trade clothes with you instead of selling them.
+When your items sell, you mail them to the buyer, and you receive your money shortly after they receive the merchandise.
+Another great feature of this site is that you can ask people to trade clothes with you instead of selling them.